migramirez2/Harmony-ONE/progress/nagesh-mishra.md

+2024-04-29 Mon: To activate the Privy native SDK, we require approval from the team, according to the development team.
+I submitted this request quite some time ago.
+Additionally, I've received the forked repositories for Rainbow, wallet-core-ios, and App-monorepo.

+---

+2024-04-26 Fri: Exploring various solutions to resolve the issues with the Privy SDK, work is ongoing.

 2024-04-25 Thu: I verified with the React app at https://github.com/privy-io/create-next-app, and it works fine, suggesting the issue lies with the iOS example or with any configuration.
 I've raised this issue again with developer support.
 A team member mentioned that custom auth is an enterprise-level feature, so it may not work without an enterprise account.
 Meanwhile, I'm waiting for the repositories for rainbow, wallet-core-ios, and app-monorepo to be forked.

 2024-04-24 Wed: I've been encountering 403 errors in Privy, and it seems other developers are experiencing the same issue.
 I have reached out to developer support for assistance.